mercadopago/devsite-docs/guides/qr-code/qr-dinamic/qr-dinamic-part-b.en.md

 > NOTE
 >
-> Datos a tener en cuenta
+> Data to take into account
 >
 > - For total length of ID 43 and 62 with 3 Sub IDs each, the **total length of all characters within the ID** need to be included.
 For example:
 ----[mlb]---- 43380016com.mercadolibre020110309582245993 ------------ ----[mla]---- 43380016com.mercadolibre020110309446566691 ------------ ----[mlc]---- 43380016com.mercadolibre020110309582115007 ------------ ----[mlu]---- 43380016com.mercadolibre020110309519253179 ------------ ----[mco]---- 43380016com.mercadolibre020110309582249137 ------------ ----[mpe]---- 43380016com.mercadolibre020110309582252133 ------------ ----[mlm]---- 43380016com.mercadolibre020110309582256360 ------------